reinaldncku/recsys/README.md

 Another significant model is NARRE, which shares several similarities with DeepCoNN.
 NARRE is also composed of two parallel CNN-based networks that are uniquely incorporated with the review-level attention mechanism **[(Chen et al., 2018)](https://dl.acm.org/doi/pdf/10.1145/3178876.3186070?casa_token=HgeF0UM2TLsAAAAA:D7yvWV5BxKzkwi3UWdXjfd2IPTa7LdFAU_A801OUe0CbKbULR2iHW5qxRGlGSPZ97NmpgoOAE8uqlg)**.
 The said mechanism distinguishes each review's usefulness or contribution based on attention weights.
 As a side-effect, this also leads to review-level explanations; reviews with the highest attention scores are presented as explanations.
 These weights are then incorporated into the representations of users and items to enhance embedding quality.

 ## Attention-Based Recommender Models
-Before you proceed, make sure that you have a grasp on attention mechanisms.
+Before you proceed, make sure that you have a grasp of attention mechanisms.
 The full paper on attention (Vasmani et al., 2017) can be accessed **[here](http://papers.nips.cc/paper/7181-attention-is-all-you-%0Aneed.pdf)** while a more "digestible" version is **[here](https://www.analyticsvidhya.com/blog/2019/11/comprehensive-guide-attention-mechanism-deep-learning/)**.

 Here are some of the attention-based recommenders:
 * D-Attn integrates global and local attention to score each word to determine its relevance in a review text **[(Seo et al., 2017)](https://dl.acm.org/doi/pdf/10.1145/3109859.3109890)**.